liubingksy/liubingksy.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 <div style="text-align: justify">
 Hello! 👋 Welcome to my homepage!
-You can find my bio, publications, educations, education, and research highlights.
+You can find my bio, publications, educations, education, etc. For a research overview and a complete list of publications, please see the "Research" section.
 </div>

 <br>